karoliskoncevicius/basetheme/README.md

 ## Details ##

-Under the hood this library utilizes too hooks that are implemented in the `plot.new()` function:
+Under the hood this library utilizes two hooks that are implemented in the `plot.new()` function:
 `before.plot.new` and `plot.new`.